GoogleCloudPlatform/database-assessment/docs/user_guide/mysql/collection_scripts.md

+## Please note: For MySQL homogenous migrations, please upload the collections files to Google Migration Center

 # Gather workload metadata

 The workload collection supports MySQL 5.6 and newer.
 Older versions of MySQL are not currently supported.
 MariaDB is also not currently supported with this version of the script.